GoodNotes/swift-icudata-slim/README.md

 > [!WARNING]
 > The pre-compiled ICU data included in this package assumes a little endian platform.
 Big endian platforms are not supported.
 (Swift does not officially support big endian platforms though)

+## FAQ

+### Why is `en_001` used as the only available locale?

+The slimmed-down variants include only the `en_001` locale.
+On non-Apple platforms, the swift-foundation implementation *always* returns `en_001` by `Locale.current` regardless of environment variables or system locale settings.

+For more details, you can refer to the relevant implementation in the [swift-foundation source code](https://github.com/swiftlang/swift-foundation/blob/swift-6.2-DEVELOPMENT-SNAPSHOT-2025-07-08-a/Sources/FoundationEssentials/Locale/Locale_Unlocalized.swift#L39).

 ## License